alicia0804/Parkinsons-Classification-Model/README.md

 # Parkinsons-Classification-Model
-After learning that one of my favorite actors, Michael J. Fox, was diagnosed with Parkinson’s Disease, I felt inspired to build something—however small—that could contribute to understanding or helping those affected by this condition.
+After learning that one of my favorite actors, Michael J. Fox, was diagnosed with Parkinson’s Disease, I felt inspired to build something that could contribute to understanding or helping those affected by this condition.